Gr33nCamper/Paul-s-Website/YRS/2023/SUM/AUG.md

 But we all know they're not doing squat at that job

 And yes we all care so much about your experience with customers and mundane tasks

+&nbsp;

+&nbsp;

+&nbsp;

+&nbsp;

+**Aug 14, 2023:**

+I have all the time I could ever need

+it's merely a matter of making the best use of it

+(=> It's not how much time you have, but what you do with it)

+But you already knew that

+&nbsp;

+&nbsp;

+&nbsp;

+&nbsp;

+**Aug 15, 2023:**

+I took an L on PA1

+Well, I need to sleep now bc stressing about it when you're tired does nothing

+and affects your future performance

+Let it go

+&nbsp;

+&nbsp;

+&nbsp;

+&nbsp;

+**Aug 16, 2023:**

+Don't waste your lunch or library time

+I know the Crooked Man series is fun to watch

+and that there are many genres of music to explore

+but

+it doesn't have to be rn

+those activities are not absolutely requisite

+I know you find this hard to believe, Paul

+but u can still live w/o CK and music

+Trust me

+And they're not going to disappear anytime soon